 Item 54 – Propane storage and drainage.
 (17)

-gas vapors, not be stored with electrical systems and cannot drain into the interior hall.
+gas vapors, not be stored with electrical systems, and cannot drain into the interior hall.

-Item 55 – Fire dampers, an efficient fireproof means of closing engine space vents
+Item 55 – Fire Dampers, an efficient fireproof means of closing engine space vents

 to contain fire extinguishing medium.
 (17)